faith9/PokeSensor/README.md

 # PokeSensor
 Official source for the PokeSensor Android/iOS app.
 Official site is http://www.pokesensor.org

+Both were made in Android Studio.
+For the iOS version you'll need to be on a Mac with Xcode installed.

 ## Shoutouts

 ### Pokemon GO Java API